pradnyanandana/wallet-nestjs/README.md

 The Wallet System is developed using the following technologies:

-- **Node.js**: Provides the runtime environment for executing JavaScript code on the server-side.
+- **Node.js**: Provides the runtime environment for executing JavaScript code on the server side.

 - **NestJS**: A framework for building efficient and scalable server-side applications using TypeScript.

-- **MySQL**: A popular relational database management system used for storing user data, wallet information, and transaction records.
+- **MySQL**: A popular relational database management system for storing user data, wallet information, and transaction records.

 - **JWT (JSON Web Token)**: Used for user authentication and generating secure tokens for registration and login.

 - **Passport.js**: A middleware for Node.js that provides authentication strategies, including local and JWT-based authentication.

-- **TypeORM**: An Object-Relational Mapping (ORM) library that simplifies database operations and enables seamless interaction with the MySQL database.
+- **TypeORM**: An Object-Relational Mapping (ORM) library simplifies database operations and enables seamless interaction with the MySQL database.

 ## Installation and Usage